-(a) RSC shall deduct the RSC consultant's invoiced fee from the amount RSC owes the retail dealer if the consultant is required to make a return visit to the retail dealer for inspection for either of the following reasons: the vehicle is not ready for inspection, or the modifications have not been completed in accordance with this chapter.
+(a) OOD shall deduct the OOD consultant's invoiced fee from the amount OOD owes the retail dealer if the consultant is required to make a return visit to the retail dealer for inspection for either of the following reasons: the vehicle is not ready for inspection, or the modifications have not been completed in accordance with this chapter.

 (b) The retail dealer shall cancel the appointment at least twenty-four hours in advance in order to avoid the deduction.

-(K) Inspection of vehicles prior to conversion.
-Vehicles shall be inspected by an RSC representative or designee before authorizing a modification for the installation of a wheelchair or scooter handling device.
-The RSC representative or designee shall inspect the vehicle to insure the structural integrity of the vehicle and to determine that the design of the vehicle is appropriate for installation of the recommended device.
-Minivans shall be inspected by an inspector hired by RSC prior to conversion to a lowered-floor minivan, pursuant to paragraph (B) of rule 3304-6-15 of the Administrative Code.
+(K) Inspection of used vehicles prior to conversion.
+Vehicles shall be inspected by an OOD representative or designee before authorizing a modification for the installation of a wheelchair or scooter handling device.
+The OOD representative or designee shall inspect the vehicle to insure the structural integrity of the vehicle and to determine that the design of the vehicle is appropriate for installation of the recommended device.
+Minivans shall be inspected by an inspector hired by OOD prior to conversion to a lowered-floor minivan, pursuant to paragraph (B) of rule 3304-6-15 of the Administrative Code.